Welcome to Colby!

 - Check your account or renew books in your online library account using your Colby username and password.

-- Request books online for delivery to your department.
+- Request books online for delivery to your department. * Note during the pandemic some services may be impacted.

-- Set up an interlibrary loan account to borrow books from other libraries.
+- Set up an interlibrary loan account to borrow books from other libraries. * Note during the pandemic some services may be impacted.

 - Contact your subject librarian to learn how the library can help with your research and teaching.